Julia-Wagner/PipeTracker/README.md

 As it might be necessary for my customer to create subcategories for categories, I decided to follow the approach of [this article about categories and subcategories](https://dcblog.dev/mysql-categories-and-subcategories).
 I added a *parent_id* field with a default of *0* to **Category**.
 If the *parent_id* of a category matches the id of another category instead of *0*, it is a subcategory.

 While creating the database schema I was also thinking about how I will implement the cart.
-At first I was not sure if I should add a *Cart* table or use *Local Storage* to store stock items in the cart.
+At first, I was not sure if I should add a *Cart* table or use *Local Storage* to store stock items in the cart.
 However, I decided to add a table because it is likely that my customer will access the application using different devices.
 So to ensure the cart is stored and always up-to-date on each device, I will save the cart information in the database instead of local storage.

 ![Database Schema](docs/screenshots/database_schema.png)
 *Database Schema for PipeTracker*